Onemind-Services-LLC/netbox-metatype-importer/.github/ISSUE_TEMPLATE/1-bug-report.md

 <!-- use all the applicable bulleted list element for this specific issue,
 and remove all the bulleted list elements that are not relevant for this issue. -->

-* Node version:
-* Npm version:
+* NetBox version:
-* Browser name and version:
+* Plugin version:

 ---